Occupational heat stress: Acclimatization

 According to the National Institute for Occupational Safety and Health (NIOSH), acclimatization is a biological process that an individual will go through to adjust to a stimulus following continued exposure.
 Physiologically, acclimatization to heat will allow a worker's body to more efficiently cool itself when exposed to high temperatures.
-When a worker has adjusted to working in a hotter environment, they will have a lower heart rate, earlier onset of sweating, and increased blood flow to blood vessels near the skin, allowing their body to more efficiently cool itself than a worker who is not acclimatized.
-See below section on acclimatization schedules for specific processes.
+When a worker has adjusted to working in a hotter environment, they will have a lower heart rate, earlier onset of sweating, and increased blood flow to blood vessels near the skin, allowing their body to more efficiently cool itself than a worker who is not acclimatized. (see below section on acclimatization schedules for specific processes).

 Examples of high risk occupations

 Workers in many occupations are at high risk for exposure to heat stress.
 Especially vulnerable are outdoor workers who have highly physical tasks to complete, such as firefighters, miners, military personnel, construction workers, landscapers, athletes, delivery persons, and agricultural workers.
 Additionally, many indoor jobs also require high-exertion work in very hot conditions, for example factory workers, boiler room workers, welders, and kitchen staff.
-In unusually hot conditions, all workers should be aware of their risk for heat illness and should ensure they drink plenty of water and take breaks in cool places to avoid any severe impacts.
+In unusually hot conditions, all workers should be aware of their risk for heat illness and should ensure that they drink plenty of water and take breaks in cool places to avoid any severe impacts.

 Symptoms of heat stress

 The Signs and Symptoms of Heat Illness is intended to acquaint participants with OSHA's guidelines for heat-related injuries on the job.
 When someone is exposed to hot conditions, they will begin to sweat and have an increased heart rate.
 If they do not drink enough water to replenish the fluid they are sweating out, a worker can become dehydrated.
 This is why drinking extra water while working in hot environments is critical.
-If workers continually exert themselves in hot environments, they may develop muscle cramps from sweating too much, which can be helped by taking a break and drinking extra water and electrolytes.
+If workers continually exert themselves in hot environments, they may develop muscle cramps from sweating too much, which can be relieved by taking a break and drinking extra water and electrolytes.
 Additionally, workers can develop heat rash, which should be treated in a cool place and soothed with powder.
 For more severe heat illnesses, it is important for workers to be able to identify the differences between heat exhaustion and heat stroke in order to protect themselves and their colleagues.